REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Modeling

 \subsection{Grasps on RGB Images}

 Typically, the 2D grasps are parameterized by oriented rectangles following the same settings from \cite{jiang2011efficient}:

-with $(x,y)$ representing the center of grasp rectangle, $(w,h)$ denoting the width and height, and $\alpha$ being the counterclockwise orientation w.r.t. the horizontal axis of the image.
+with $(x,y)$ representing the center of the grasp rectangle, $(w,h)$ denoting the width and height, and $\alpha$ being the counterclockwise orientation w.r.t. the horizontal axis of the image.
 Concretely, the $(x,y)$ corresponds to the grasp point, and $(w,h)$ defines the gripper shape with $w$ being the distance between two fingers and $h$ being the width of each finger.
-An example of 2-D grasp representation is given in Figure \ref{fig:2dgraspdef}.
+An example is given in Figure \ref{fig:2dgraspdef}.